ElvenTools/elven-tools-website/src/docs/cli-introduction.md

 ### Custom configuration options

+**All of the configuration options are set by default, so you don't have to configure them if you will accept the defaults.**

 Below is an example of a `.elventoolsrc` config file with default values.
 You don't have to change the `config.ts` file.
 It is for library usage. `.elventoolsrc` is the only config file that should be used.
-It is not required if you will work on the devnet with the defined tag branch of the Smart Contract.
+It is not required if you will work on the devnet.
 In other cases, you would need to have it.
 It should be located in the same directory from which the `elven-tools` commands are triggered—the same directory as the one where the `walletKey.pem` file is located.

 ```json
 {